 Many pet owners believe that their pet has a fever (or is otherwise sick) if the nose is warm and dry.
 In fact, however, a healthy dog's (or cat's) nose may be very wet and cool one moment then be warmer and not-so-moist the next.
 These types of changes may occur multiple times in the course of a day and are perfectly normal.

-- take a nap and haven't licked their nose in a while;
+- Takes a nap and doesn't lick its nose in a while

-- have been outdoors in the sun and wind;
+- Has been outdoors in the sun and wind

-- are older and are not producing as much mucus.
+- Is older and is not producing as much mucus.

-It's also important to know that a dog or cat can have a cool moist nose even when they are sick.
+It's also important to know that a dog or cat can have a cool moist nose even when it is sick.
 That's because, for example, nasal discharge can lead to a damp nose.

 When to Be Concerned

-An ill animal will often have a warm, dry nose in addition to other symptoms, such as lethargy, decreased or absent appetite, vomiting, diarrhea and so on.
-In the absence of other physical signs, there is a host of dermatological (skin) problems that can be seen in this area, such as Pemphigus Foliaceus.
+In the absence of other physical signs, there are several dermatological (skin) problems that can be seen in this area, such as pemphigus foliaceus.